 Nasal injuries in children are frequently encountered in paediatric emergency departments.
-One third of all nasal fractures occur in children, accounting for 60% of all facial fractures seen in the emergency department.
+One-third of all nasal fractures occur in children, accounting for 60% of all facial fractures seen in the emergency department.
 The nose is the second most commonly injured site on a child and is more commonly seen in males.
-The most common locations of injury to the nose are: the nasal tip, the dorsum, and nasal root region with only 32% of injuries involving the nasal skeleton.
+The most common injury locations to the nose are the nasal tip, the dorsum, and the nasal root region, with only 32% of injuries involving the nasal skeleton.

 Important aspects of history should include:

 - new-onset nasal obstruction.

 It is also important to note any previous nasal injury or pre-existing deformity.

 Children with facial trauma are usually apprehensive, so any examination may be limited due to a lack of cooperation.
 Pain relief and play therapy will go a long way.
 Bleeding and swelling often accompany injuries and can restrict a thorough examination.
 Applying local pressure may be necessary before a formal exam.

 The examination should start with examining the nose and the surrounding facial structures.
 It is important to note:

 - Periorbital bruising in the absence of other orbital findings suggests a nasal fracture.